 The Jonathan Charles “Adam style satinwood console” is full of small, perfect details.
-From the tiny hardware swags along the curved side to the exquisite but understated floral inlaying on top, this side table features a drawer and a flame-veneered undertier.
+From the tiny hardware swags along the curved side to the exquisite but understated floral inlaying on top, this side table features a drawer and a flame-veneered underlier.

 A chest to make your own

 What can you do with customization from Theodore Alexander and Jonathan Charles?
 Just about anything.
-“Lady Jersey’s Chest,” shown here with mahogany panels over the four drawers, is available in each of the Theodore Alexander’s Custom Pallet Program’s unique saturated shades and metallic leafs, ranging from warm flamenco to delicate chiffon.
+“Lady Jersey’s Chest,” shown here with mahogany panels over the four drawers, is available in each of the Theodore Alexander’s Custom Pallet Program’s unique saturated shades and metallic leaves, ranging from warm flamenco to delicate chiffon.